rjrobben/rjrobben.github.io/lawben-search-methodology-part-1.md

 ## Proposed System

 To simulate the human search.
-There are five main components that I can think of:
+There are three main components that I can think of:

 1. A set of tools that perform different types of search
      - semantic search